Amit88k/DSA/README.md

-# The-Uplift-Project
+# One Problem Daily
-Repository built and maintained by Girlscript's The Uplift Project DSA Team 11 to share daily status.
+Repository built and maintained to share daily data structure and algorithm status.

 ## Websites